Dylann Roof ruled competent for sentencing

 In a videotaped interview with detectives that was played for the jury, Roof said, "I did it."

-Roof's second competency hearing was called at the request of defense lawyer David Bruck, who said he'd discovered new facts since Roof's first competency hearing.
+Roof's second competency hearing was called at the request of defense lawyer David Bruck, who said he'd discovered new facts.

 After the first competency hearing in November, the judge sealed a document with the factual reasons behind his ruling, saying disclosure could hurt Roof's chances of a fair trial.